I did some annual SSH key housekeeping this week. Here are a few things you should probably do:

 - Don’t be a muppet and have ssh keys in plain text on your laptop and in your backups

-- Create a .ssh/config file, which points to your keys on an encrypted filesystem
+- Create a .ssh/config file, which points to your keys on an encrypted filesystem, which does not get mounted at boot time

 Below are a few commands and examples to get you started.